Best Extended Car Warranties in Tennessee

 Is an extended car warranty worth it?

-An extended car warranty is worth it your vehicle is likely to need repairs, you plan to keep it for several years, and you want predictable costs plus extras like towing or rental reimbursement.
+An extended car warranty is worth it if your vehicle is likely to need repairs, you plan to keep it for several years, and you want predictable costs plus extras like towing or rental reimbursement.

 Perks only matter if you'll use them.